Determined on GCP¶

 Agent completes experiment and communicates completion to master

 Master shuts down agents that are no longer needed

 There are two types of resources used to run Determined: core resources that enable the Determined platform, and periphery resources that add optional functionality.
-The section below provides additional detail on these resources, and users can deploy these resources in GCP following the Install Determined on GCP How-To guide..
+The section below provides additional detail on these resources, and users can deploy these resources in GCP by following the Install Determined on GCP guide.

 Master Node: A single Google Compute Engine (GCE) instance is designated as the master.
 The master’s primary function is to:

 host the cluster’s WebUI (browser) where users will monitor their experiments